Kochurovskyi/Business_Analytics/README.md

 6. And finally Clusterization.
 All my customers which likely to be interested in the new offers are separated into 4 clusters what allows to marketing department to work more effective.

+A lot of Visualizations where used to make entire picture more clear, to let complicated models look simple.
+Sure it helps to simplify the job to decision makers.

 ## Coursera details and certificates